 In partnership with Multi -media artist and Dallas Native, Nitashia Johnson, Broadway Dallas is proud to feature interviews and select photographs from The Beauty Of South Dallas Collection.

-Meet our Interviewees:
+Meet our South Dallas Interviewees: